arez/arez/docs/faq.md

 [Mobx State Tree](https://github.com/mobxjs/mobx-state-tree) or MST.
 MST provides similar features to the Arez component model as well as additional functionality such as serialization and deserialization of state.

+Arez includes a significantly more advanced scheduler where observers and memoized functions can be scheduled at different priorities.
+The scheduler also allows user code to explicitly schedule tasks that will be interleaved with observer reactions.
+Both of these features have opened up significant mechanisms for improving performance

 Overall the two libraries share many similarities.
 Arez is focused on performance and is written in Java.
 Mobx has a larger ecosystem and is written in javascript (or TypeScript to be more precise).

+### How does Arez compare to Incremental?

+[Incremental](https://github.com/janestreet/incremental) is an Ocaml library that should have inspired Arez but it was not discovered until after Arez had crystalized.
+Many of the core elements in Incremental have direct parallels in Arez. i.e. Incremental's concepts of `variable`, `incremental` and `observer` are approximately equivalent to Arez's {@api_url: ObservableValue}, {@api_url: ComputableValue} and {@api_url: Observer}.

+Incremental differs in that it manually triggers scheduling of tasks to converge the state after a variable has changed via a stabilize call.
+This is in contrast with Arez that automatically converges the state after every {@api_url: ObservableValue} change unless the develoepr has specifically paused the scheduler.
+Incremental also assumes a directed acyclic graph where Arez assumes an arbitrary graph that will eventually stabilize.

+Incremental is based upon the [Self-Adjusting Computation](http://www.umut-acar.org/self-adjusting-computation) academic literature which should be considered a significant advantage.
+Arez (and Mobx before it) has stumbled on the same techniques as outlined in the research literature (i.e. Dynamic dependence graphs and memoized dynamic dependence graphs as a way of implementing change propagation) but both lack the rigour that is present in the literature.
+The author is unable to determine whether the Incremental implementation has the precision described in the literature as the library was primarily assessed based on the [technical documentation](https://github.com/janestreet/incremental/blob/master/src/incremental_intf.ml), the initial [announcement](https://blog.janestreet.com/introducing-incremental) and a [conference talk](https://www.youtube.com/watch?v=HNiFiLVg20k).

+Incremental also provides a "... low-level, experimental interface to incremental" which allows applications to explicitly control change propagation for performance reasons.
+It comes at the cost that it's much harder to use right.
+The capabilities offered by this interface include:

+* Receive notification when a dependency changes so that the `"expert"` node can update itself incrementally.
+* Allow the `"expert"` node to update the nodes that depend upon it.
+* Allow the `"expert"` node to select the nodes that depend upon it that will react to changes.

+While this approach is fraught with danger and highly problematic, if done correctly it can significantly improve performance.
+Imagine you have an observable property that identifies the UI component that is selected by the user and there is 1000 UI components that have a memoized boolean property `"isSelected"` that indicates whether they are selected.
+When the selected value is changed, both Arez and Mobx would schedule 1000 reactions which would ultimately result in two changes (i.e. one UI component's `"isSelected"` property becoming `true` and one UI component's `"isSelected"` property becoming `false`).
+Incremental allows for the possibility that a custom `"expert"` node for the `"selected"` property could instead just trigger two reactions, thus avoiding 998 wasted reactions.

+Incremental also allows incremental updates which is commonly used when interacting with an imperative API.
+VirtualDOM is like this.
+Compute the desired state, then perform diff against last state and perform patching against actual DOM to align.
+So get two variables (before VDOM, after VDOM) and use diff and patch operations to apply effects.
+This could be implemented within Incremental whereas both Arez and Mobx defer to other frameworks such as react to achieve a similar goal.

+Incremental also has some downsides when compared to Arez as a cycle in the dependence graph or an exception during stabilization will cause the stabilization process to terminate.
+Cycles are explicitly supported within Arez as long as the system stabilizes within a fixed number of rounds.
+An exception within Arez can be handled locally but even if unhandled, it will only stop change propagation within the graph that the dependency exists and it will recover gracefully if the condition that caused the error is resolved.